ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

     - initiative is linked to subscription
     - initiative is a group of policies you want to apply
     - you choose whether to apply policies to the subscription or the resource level
+    - Policy dashboard shows whether you're compliant or not

 ### Azure pricing and support